Glenworth Grazing Festival

 Plenty of Fish is produced by Clockfire Theatre Company and in a nutshell, all about finding the perfect catch!
 Highly visual, darkly humourous as well as fun, cheeky and inventive.
 One thing is for sure and that is that a hell of an adventure is expected.

-Oyster Boy described as “a dark, absurd comedy for anyone who’s ever tried to fit in and instead been found out.”
-Comic legends Elizabeth Millington and Kyle Walmsley produce this black comedy about a boy who lives in an oyster and is just waiting to be shucked, but also wondering whether the world really is ready for his nutrient rich, gender fluid, sand intolerant presence?
+Oyster Boy is described as “a dark, absurd comedy for anyone who’s ever tried to fit in and instead been found out.”
+Comic legends Elizabeth Millington and Kyle Walmsley produce this black comedy about a boy who lives in an oyster and is just waiting to be shucked, but also wondering whether the world really is ready for his nutrient-rich, gender-fluid, sand-intolerant presence?

 In March 2024, the Theatre saw a hugely successful collab with Gosford Regional Gallery and Edogawa Commemorative Garden.
 Laycock presented two family-friendly picnic-style, outdoor Shakespeare performances of A Midsummer Night’s Dream and The Tempest.